nbice1/First-Order-Logic/README.md

 UI,n,c,x - Apply Universal Introduction to the formula at line n, replacing each instance of constant c by variable x.
 Constant c cannot appear in a premise or an active assumption.

 Some rules can currently be used in nonstandard ways, but the system should remain sound.
 Finding any violations of soundness would be greatly appreciated.
+I may construct a soundness proof in the near future.